mhweiner/CordovaiOSKeyboardPlugin/README.md

 # iOS Keyboard Plugin

-This plugin allows you to have more control over the behavior of the iOS keyboard and subscribe to native UIKeyboard events via jQuery.
-Allows for smoothly animated shrinking of the content view.
-While other plugins attempt to do similar things (such as the official Cordova/PhoneGap plugins), they were glitchy on iOS7 (in my experience), or didn't satisfy position:fixed/absolute layouts.
-Some also required that you add height: device-height to the viewport, which causes issues with universal iPad apps.
+This plugin allows you to have better control over the behavior of the iOS keyboard and subscribe to native UIKeyboard events via jQuery.
+Allows for smoothly animated shrinking of the content view, solving the issue of the white/black box while the keyboard animates up.
+Supports `position:absolute`, or 100% height layouts.
+Does not require that you add `height: device-height` to the viewport, which causes issues with universal iPad apps.
+100% Apple kosher.

 Some of the things you can do :

 - Have the keyboard shrink viewport without pushing it up (and animate in smoothly)
-- Subscribe to jQuery events for native UIKeyboard event notifications (willShow, didShow, willHide, didHide)
+- Subscribe to jQuery events for native keyboard event notifications (willShow, didShow, willHide, didHide)
 - See if the keyboard is open or not
 - Get the height of the keyboard (to accommodate different languages, etc)